IQSS/dataverse.harvard.edu/doc/globus/download.md

 ## Globus pre-requisites:

-### Globus account is required in order to use Globus technology
+### Globus Account is Required

 You may already be able to log in as a Globus user using your school or institution's federated login.
-Visit [www.globus.org](https://www.globus.org) and click "Login" at the top of the page check the list of participating authentication providers offered.
-If an institutional login is not an option, you can create a (free) Globus Id at https://globusid.org.
-For more infiormation [How To Log In and Transfer Files with Globus ](https://docs.globus.org/guides/tutorials/manage-files/transfer-files/).
+Visit [www.globus.org](https://www.globus.org) and click "Login" at the top of the page, then check the list of participating authentication providers.
+If an institutional login is not an option, you can create a Globus Id at [globusid.org](https://www.globusid.org).
+For more information please see [How To Log In and Transfer Files with Globus ](https://docs.globus.org/guides/tutorials/manage-files/transfer-files/).

 ### Globus Connect Personal